-- Information which a member of staff reasonably believes tends to show one or more of the situations given in Section 4 should be disclosed to the Clerk to the Governors (who is the College's Designated Assessor for the purposes of this policy and procedure) either verbally or in writing.
-In the event that the disclosure relates to the Clerk, a member of staff can raise the issue with the Chair of the Board of Governors (through the Principal's office). - 5.2 Staff are encouraged to identify themselves when making a disclosure.
+- 5.1 Information which a member of staff reasonably believes tends to show one or more of the situations given in Section 4 should be disclosed to the Head of Governance (who is the College's Designated Assessor for the purposes of this policy and procedure) either verbally or in writing.
+In the event that the disclosure relates to the Head of Governance a member of staff can raise the issue with the Chair of the Board of Governors (through the Principal's office). - 5.2 As part of the College's Employee Assistance Scheme, we do have a separate Whistleblowing line.
+This is confidential service available 24/7.
+Calls are answered by trained professionals where possible (between 8.30am and 8pm Monday to Friday).
+Calls outside of these hours are recorded on a secure dedicated voicemail facility.
+All calls received will be reported to the College as per 5.1 above within one working day of the call being received.
+This number is 0800 116 390.

+- 5.3 Staff are encouraged to identify themselves when making a disclosure.
 If an anonymous disclosure is made, the College will not be in a position to notify the individual making the disclosure of the outcome of action taken by the College.
 Anonymity also means that the College will have difficulty in investigating such a concern.
-The College reserves the right to determine whether to apply this procedure in respect of an anonymised disclosure in light of the following considerations:

-- The seriousness of the issues raised in the disclosure: - The credibility of the concern; and - How likely it is that the concern can be confirmed from attributable sources. - 5.3 For further guidance in relation to this policy and procedure, or concerning the use of the disclosure procedure generally, employees should speak in confidence to the Clerk to the Governors.
+The College reserves the right to determine whether to apply this procedure in respect of an anonymised disclosure in light of the following considerations: - The seriousness of the issues raised in the disclosure; - The credibility of the concern; and - How likely it is that the concern can be confirmed from attributable sources. - 5.4 For further guidance in relation to this policy and procedure, or concerning the use of the disclosure procedure generally, employees should speak in confidence to the Head of Governance.